-Mike McCarthy is a partner in Maslon's Litigation Group.
-He represents clients in appeals, class actions, business disputes, and intellectual property litigation.
-Mike's appellate practice has involved a range of substantive matters, including breach of fiduciary duty, securities and consumer fraud, antitrust, preemption, and constitutional issues.
+Mike McCarthy is a partner in Maslon's Litigation Group and a member of the firm's Governance Committee.
+He represents clients in complex litigation and appeals.
+His practice has involved a range of substantive matters, including breach of fiduciary duty, securities and consumer fraud, environmental damage, medical-device liability, and antitrust.

 Mike has defended class actions in federal and state courts involving claims of environmental damage, medical-device liability, securities and consumer fraud, constitutional rights, and antitrust violations.
 In addition, he has experience with and expertise in technology-related litigation (including patent infringement) and electronic discovery.